-December 21, 2020: Jupiter passes Saturn in a close conjunction, a so-called a once-in-a-generation Great Conjunction.
+December 21, 2020: Jupiter passes Saturn in a close conjunction, a once-in-a-generation Great Conjunction.
+This Jupiter – Saturn conjunction is the closest Great Conjunction since 1623.

 Once a generation, Jupiter catches and passes Saturn.
 This is known as a Great Conjunction.
 Both planets move slowly around the sun because of their distance from our central star.
 A Jupiter year is nearly 12 Earth-years long while Saturn revolves around the sun in nearly 30 years.
 A Jupiter-Saturn conjunction is rare enough for observers to take notice of this unique pairing.

-Click the gallery of Jupiter and Saturn images.
+Click through the gallery of Jupiter and Saturn images.

 Look low in the southwest, one hour after sunset.
 Bright Jupiter is easy to locate.
 Dimmer Saturn is nearby, to Jupiter’s upper left.